 Any project wishing to provide registration or authentication services to its viewers must utilize the PBS Universal Authentication Service.
 Further information can be found at: http://docs.pbs.org/x/dQHB.

 PBS supports blogs developed with MovableType 4.3.4 publishing platform with Pro Pack, Perl version 5.6.1 as well as legacy versions 4.1 and 3.2.

-- If a project requires extensive customization, 3rd party producers may elect to install their own instance of Movable Type in their operational environment, or they may elect to select another blogging platform such as WordPress, Drupal, et. al.
+- If a project requires extensive customization, 3rd party producers may elect to install their own instance of Movable Type in their operational environment, or they may elect to select another blogging platform.

 - Installation, customization, debugging, and support of any such blogging platform is the exclusive responsibility of the 3rd party developer.